qxcv/comp2550/project/seminar/notes.md

 histogram filter to provide GPS/IMU corrections.
 Other systems (KIT and CMU entries to DARPA Urban Grand Challenge) just used their expensive GPS/INS units (AFAICT, not certain).

+**Q:** How would you deal with bimodal particle distributions?

+**A:** I'm actually not sure.
+Intuitively, I would expect a clusting algorithm (e.g. K-means) followed by a standard expectation over the highest weight cluster to work well, but I don't know whether there's a standard way of accomplishing that.